HaojiaK/SLR201/java_advance/Java Threads.md

 # Exo2: Command Buffer

-• Define a CommandsBufferclass as shown in the slides • Stores commands in an array: String[ ] commands • Provides pushand popmethods to add and remove commands to/from the buffer, respectively
+## • Define a CommandsBufferclass as shown in the slides
+&nbsp;• Stores commands in an array: String[ ] commands
+&nbsp;• Provides pushand popmethods to add and remove commands to/from the buffer, respectively